-5 Should any earthly thing distress me?
-Should suffering, cares, or fears depress me,
+5 Should any earthly thing distress me; Should suffering, cares, or fears depress me,

-When Thou thy love hast given?
+When thou thy love has given?

 When Thou wilt leave not, nor forsake

 me,

 But meet for thine own presence make me,

 And soon wilt come thyself to take me, To dwell with thee in heaven?